| | | | | |

 How Project Motor Racing FFB works

 Project Motor Racing runs on GIANTS Engine 10 – the same engine that powers Farming Simulator, chosen because of Straight4’s publishing partnership rather than the Madness engine you might expect given the team’s Project CARS heritage.
 The FFB design language is still recognisably Project CARS in feel (the same team made it), but the underlying engine is genuinely different from AMS2’s Madness build.
 So if you’ve tuned AMS2 in the past, the PMR FFB philosophy will feel familiar.
-In-game you get a master Gain, Low-Force Boost (LFB), FX (texture / road detail) and Tone (high-frequency filtering).
+In-game the global Input Device menu gives you Global FFB Gain, Low-Force Boost, Brake Feel Boost, FFB Smoothing and FFB Headroom.
+Each car then has its own Vehicle Setup FFB sliders – Strength, Rack Feel, Alignment Boost, Load Boost, Friction and three-band EQ (Low / Mid / High) for tuning the tone of the signal.

 Honest caveat: PMR launched November 2025 and got two major physics overhauls (Patches 2.0 and 2.0.0.2 in March-April 2026).
 Many users in the dedicated PMR community are running custom FFB text files (the TireSense FFB mod is popular).
 Unified per-base consensus across the major wheelbases is still settling.
 The values below are the starting baseline the community converged on from AMS2 inheritance – treat as a point to tune from, not gospel.

-The golden rule that’s stuck: wheelbase software at 100% Max Torque, scale in-game Gain inversely to the base’s peak Nm output, LFB 0 on DD and 25-40 on belt/gear, FX 20-40 to taste.
-Same logic as AMS2.
+The golden rule that’s stuck: wheelbase software at 100% Max Torque, scale in-game Gain inversely to the base’s peak Nm output, Low-Force Boost 0 on DD and higher on belt/gear, then tune the per-car FFB sliders to taste.
+Same broad logic as AMS2, even though the slider names differ.

 For the wider FFB picture see the direct drive wheel settings hub.
 The closest tonal sister page (different engine, similar FFB design DNA) is Automobilista 2 wheel settings – very similar logic.